GLOBAL MARKETS-M&A talk lifts European shares, euro dips to two-week low

 Portuguese 10-year yields hit their lowest in eight years at 3.66 percent last week, having fallen from crisis highs of over 15 percent in the past two years.

-German Bund yields, the benchmark for euro zone borrowing costs, rose 2 basis points to 1.54 percent.
+German Bund yields, the benchmark for euro zone borrowing costs, edged 1 basis point higher to 1.53 percent.

 Meanwhile, investors continued to see tensions in Ukraine as a threat to riskier assets, even though they seemed to be having less of an impact on safe-haven currencies such as the Japanese yen and other markets this week.